massimofasciano/ai_wargame/README.md

 Health cannot go above 9 or below 0.
 When combat occurs between opposing units (X attacks Y), X damages Y but Y also damages X according to the same damage tables (mutual combat).
 When repair happens between friendly units, the initiator repairs the target (not bi-directional).
+You cannot repair an opposing unit or attack a friendly unit.

 Units are said to be engaged in combat if an opposing unit is adjacent (in any of the 4 directions).
 A unit cannot move if engaged in combat, except the Virus and the Tech.